Negotiating the Value of Your Car with an Insurance Company After an Accident

 If your insurance company declares your car a total loss, it’ll pay you the vehicle's estimated value.
 Should you think that settlement offer is too low, negotiate with the adjuster or insurer.

-To best negotiate a totaled car settlement, follow these steps:
+To fight a totaled car payout, follow these steps:

 - Use one or more of the sites mentioned earlier to get a ballpark estimate of your car’s value.